Rohanrk/BattleShip/README.md

 # BattleShip
-A program that simulates a model.Battleship game
+A program that simulates a Battleship game

 Created and written in Eclipse